OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Question 5

 A program manager is setting up an end-to-end open source compliance management pipeline for a new engineering division.
-To ensure the process captures all necessary checkpoints before a product launch, which core set of workflow steps must be embedded directly into the product development lifecycle?
+To ensure the process captures all necessary license compliance checkpoints before a product launch, which core set of workflow steps must be embedded directly into the product development lifecycle?

 A. Automating feature performance testing, executing remote security patch updates, and conducting localized user-interface usability reviews.